 40-inch for Tall Babies

-43-inch for Super Tall Babies
+Best Convertible Car Seat for Tall Babies

-49-inch for Extreme Tall Babies
+49-inch for Tall Babies

 To make it simple, we’ve categorized these best rear-facing car seats for tall babies into three lists based on the car seat’s top height for rear-facing.